 Gardening is most satisfying when you take the time to look and observe.
-The gnat on that yarrow plant might actually be a type of wild native bee pollinating the bloom.
+The gnat on that yarrow plant might actually be a type of native bee pollinating the flowers.

 Small, harmless bees can be quite entertaining as they flit about and feed on nectar and pollen.

-That’s why bee houses consist of wooden, birdhouse-like structures containing hollow reeds or cardboard tubes.
+That’s why bee houses are wooden, birdhouse-like structures containing hollow reeds or cardboard tubes.
 When properly supervised, these little bee shelters are the perfect habitat for lone, hole-nesting native bees.

 Below are a few tips on managing a bee house for your garden.